Mercedes-Benz Force Charge 0% Hybrid Battery

 Warning

-- Risk of death or injury.
-Working on a high-voltage system can be dangerous.
-Only trained technicians should work on a high-voltage system.
+- There is a risk of death or injury when working on a high-voltage system.
+Only trained technicians should work on such systems.

 - The vehicle should not be left unattended during the charging process.

-- The true battery voltage of the hybrid battery and the charge level shown on the instrument cluster are not the same value.
+- The true battery voltage of the hybrid battery and the charge level shown on the instrument cluster are not the same values.

 Get Help